Nikkita Oliver: 2021 City Council campaign

 In March 2021, Oliver declared their candidacy for Seattle City Council position 9, but was defeated.

 Detroit Justice Center

 In July 2022, the Detroit Justice Center announced that Oliver had joined the organization as an Associate Executive Director of Programs & Strategy, and would be relocating to Detroit.
+However, Oliver and DJC quickly parted ways.

 Personal life

 Oliver identifies as queer and uses they/them pronouns.
 They are genderfluid.